-Mention Fiji to any diver and often just one thing comes to mind - sharks.
-In recent years, Fiji has rightly gained a reputation for offering some of the best shark diving on the planet, with near-guaranteed encounters with bull sharks, silvertips, nurse sharks, and more on the cards.
+Mention Fiji to any scuba diver and one thing normally comes to mind – sharks.
+In recent years, Fiji has rightly gained a reputation for offering some of the best shark diving on the planet, with near-guaranteed sightings of bull sharks, silvertips, nurse sharks and more, all on the cards.

 But this idyllic island nation has been tempting adventurous travellers long before the discovery of these epic underwater encounters.
 And, even to this day, Fiji is often regarded as the ultimate ‘paradise found’, complete with palm-fringed beaches, laidback lifestyle, and a rich indigenous culture.

 So, if you can peel your eyes from the powerful predators beneath the waves, you’ll find a wealth of other activities and attractions throughout this incredible country.
-And here’s a handful to get you started.
+And to get you started, here’s a handful of favourites amongst our in-house travel aficionados.

 Adventure